 - Inducibility of abnormal heartbeats

 Compatible hardware include any ADInstruments Bio Amp for recording functionality only or an Intracardiac Electrophysiology Stimulator/Amplifier for both stimulation and recording functionalities.
-Electrophysiology catheters also require a certain level of care to ensure accuracy and the anticipated lifespan of your catheters.
+EP catheters also require a certain level of care to ensure accuracy and the anticipated lifespan of your catheters.
 Tergazyme (Alconox, Inc.) is required for cleaning and ensuring the removal of proteinaceous soils, tissue, blood and body fluids from the catheter.
 Please refer to Alconox, Inc.’s website to purchase from your local supplier.
 For a few best practice tips to help get you started with your catheters, see our guide here.
 Additionally, the purchase of an ESD Adjustable Wrist Strap w/ 10’ Coil Cord (Blue, 4mm Snap) is highly recommended to protect these catheters from electrostatic discharge (ESD) damage during handling.

 Accessories (purchased separately):